-The telecommunications services described in this publication are subject to availability and may be modified from time to time.
+The services described in this publication are subject to availability and may be modified from time to time.
 Services and equipment are provided subject to British Telecommunications plc's respective standard conditions of contract.
 Nothing in this publication forms any part of any contract. © British Telecommunications plc 2017.
 Registered office: 81 Newgate Street, London EC1A 7AJ.
-Registered in England No: 1800000 bt.com/security-consulting
+Registered in England No. 1800000.